thofisch/doc-api/docs/representations.md

 ### Custom HTTP Headers

 Generally custom HTTP headers should be avoided, as they may impede interoperability.
-We discourage the use of hop-by-hop custom HTTP headers, even though they could be used to inform the client about the total size of a resource collection (e.g., ``X-Total``).
+We discourage the use of hop-by-hop custom HTTP headers.

 However, depending on what clients and servers use custom headers for, they can be useful in cases where context information needs to be passed through multiple services in an end-to-end fashion.